na-stewart/sanic-security/README.md

 **0.0.0**

-Given a version number MAJOR.MINOR.PATCH, increment the:

-MAJOR version when you make incompatible API changes, MINOR version when you add functionality in a backwards compatible manner, and PATCH version when you make backwards compatible bug fixes.
+* MAJOR version when you make incompatible API changes,

+* MINOR version when you add functionality in a backwards compatible manner, and

+* PATCH version when you make backwards compatible bug fixes.

 [https://semver.org/](https://semver.org/)